Zong massacre: Arrival at Jamaica

 On 22 December 1781, Zong arrived at Black River, Jamaica, with 208 slaves on board, less than half the number taken from Africa.
-The survivors were sold into slavery in January 1782.
-These people were sold for an average price of £36 per person.
+The survivors were sold in the Jamaican slave market in January 1782, typically to labor on sugar plantations where the average lifespan of newly arrived slaves was 3 years.
+They sold for an average price of £36 per person.
 The Jamaican Vice-Admiralty court upheld the legality of the British capture of Zong from the Dutch and the syndicate renamed the ship Richard of Jamaica.
-Luke Collingwood died three days after Zong reached Jamaica, two years before the 1783 court proceedings about the case.
+Collingwood died three days after Zong reached Jamaica, two years before the 1783 court proceedings about the case.

 Legal proceedings

 When news of the Zong massacre reached Great Britain, the ship's owners claimed compensation from their insurers for the loss of the slaves.
-The insurers refused to honour the claim and the owners took them to court.
-Zong's logbook went missing after the ship reached Jamaica, two years before the hearings started.
-As such, the legal proceedings provide almost all the documentary evidence about the massacre, though there is no formal record of the first trial other than what is referred to in the subsequent appeals hearing.
+The insurers refused to pay the claim and the owners took them to court.
+Zong's logbook went missing after the ship reached Jamaica, two years before the hearings started, so the legal proceedings provide almost all the documentary evidence about the massacre, though there is no formal record of the first trial other than what is referred to in the subsequent appeals hearing.
 The ship's insurers claimed that the log had been deliberately destroyed, which the Gregson syndicate denied.

 Almost all the surviving source material is of questionable reliability.
-The two witnesses who gave evidence, Robert Stubbs and James Kelsall, were strongly motivated to exonerate themselves from blame.
+The two witnesses who gave evidence, Stubbs and Kelsall, were strongly motivated to exonerate themselves from blame.
 It is possible that the figures concerning the number of people killed, the amount of water that remained on the ship and the distance beyond Jamaica that Zong had mistakenly sailed are inaccurate.

 First trial

 Legal proceedings began when the insurers refused to compensate the owners of Zong.
 The dispute was initially tried at the Guildhall in London on 6 March 1783, with the Lord Chief Justice, the Earl of Mansfield, overseeing the trial before a jury.
 Mansfield was previously the judge in Somersett's Case in 1772, which concerned the legality of enslaving people in Britain.
 He had ruled that slavery had never been established by statute in Britain and was not supported by common law.

-Robert Stubbs was the only witness in the first Zong trial and the jury found in favour of the owners, under an established protocol in maritime insurance that considered slaves as cargo.
+Stubbs was the only witness in the first Zong trial and the jury found in favour of the owners, under an established protocol in maritime insurance that considered slaves as cargo.
 On 19 March 1783, Olaudah Equiano, a former slave, told the anti-slave-trade activist Granville Sharp of the events aboard Zong and a newspaper soon carried a lengthy account, reporting that the captain had ordered the slaves killed in three batches.
 Sharp sought legal advice the next day, about the possibility of prosecuting the crew for murder.